kruize/autotune/docs/runtime_recommendations.md

 To enable Kruize to generate accurate runtime recommendations, the target application must meet the following requirements:

-* **Metric Source**: Metrics must be accessible to Kruize, typically collected via Prometheus or Thanos.
+* **Metric Source**: Application metrics must be accessible to Kruize, typically collected via Prometheus or Thanos.
 * **Metrics Exposure**: The application must expose the necessary metrics.
 Refer to the [metrics guide](application_metrics_exposure.md) for detailed information.
 * **Application Identification (Essential for Quarkus)**: To ensure Kruize detects the correct layers, especially for Quarkus applications, labels must be enabled.